NoroffFEU/development-platforms/MongoDB-case-study.md

 7. Connect to your new database deployment using the MongoDB Shell, mongosh.

-To see a step-by-step guide you can visit [atlas-cli-getting-started](https://www.mongodb.com/docs/atlas/cli/stable/atlas-cli-getting-started/)
+To see a step-by-step guide you can follow [this link](https://www.mongodb.com/docs/atlas/cli/stable/atlas-cli-getting-started/)